Public markets impact

 Scarborough Neighbourhood Fresh Food Markets | 2022 Pilot

-Prototyping a new market model better suited to the urban context by adding two interconnected programs, Ontario Fresh Food Table & ScarbTO Mrkt Bucks, that enable more residents and entrepreneurs to participate and benefit.
+This pilot is prototyping a new market model better suited to the urban context by bringing together three interconnected programs, a neighbourhood market, Ontario Fresh Food Table & ScarbTO Mrkt Bucks, that enable more residents and entrepreneurs to participate and benefit.

 Lead partner: Jennifer Forde, Scarborough and Courtyard Farmers' Market